PocketCoffea/PocketCoffea/docs/running.md

 The user factory must implement a class deriving from [ExecutorFactoryABC](https://github.com/PocketCoffea/PocketCoffea/tree/main/pocket_coffea/executors/executors_base.py).
-The factory returns the type of coffea runner that will be instantiated and prepared the dask clusters, configuring it and starting the jobs.
+The factory returns an instance of a Executor that is passed to the coffea Runner.

 ```python
 ## custom executor defined in my_custom_executor.py by the user